Witixin1512/AccessConverter/README.md

-# aw_at_converter
+# AccessConverter
-A repository for hosting a gradle script to automatically convert an AccessWidener into an AccessTransformer for MultiLoader environments
+A Gradle Plugin for automatically converting from Access Wideners to Access Transformers and viceversa.

+Apply the plugin the following way: